High-Performance-Computing/Project/HowToRun.md

 ![](Spark.png)

-How to train the initial MobileNet on ImageNet:
+## How to train the initial MobileNet on ImageNet

 Create a wandb account in order to visualize training log: wandb.

 Run the bash training script: